deanbot/ts-react-generator/readme.md

 ### Create Command Aliases

-You can use bash aliases to create shortcuts to execute of the powershell script in your installation directory (where you cloned the repo).
+You can use bash aliases to create shortcuts for execution of the powershell script in your installation directory (where you cloned the repo).

 Command aliases can be added to `.bash_profile` (from your user directory).